Website icon Xpert.Digital

 Use of compact storage systems to maximize available space.

-2. Lack of skilled workers
+2. Shortage of skilled workers

 Measures

-Automating processes to reduce staffing requirements.
+Automation of processes to reduce staffing needs.

 Safety and quality management